 4. Develop a business plan

-Next, map out how your business will operate.
+Next, develop a business plan in order to map out how your business will operate.
 You can start by answering these questions:

 - What services will you offer?